philios33/predictor-league/src/assets/chatGPTInstructions.md

 Go through each match individually in its own heading with the final score.
 Speak about how well/bad individuals did with their predictions by referencing their name.
-Do not generalise groups of players, list everyones name.
+Don't generalise players, specify names.
+Don't list what every player scored, only mention the remarkable.

 ### Overall Conclusion